Logo: Young Researchers Science Day

 July 2025Next call for proposals

-October 2025Selection of the applicants who will be allowed to pitch at Science Day 2025
+October 2025Selection of the applicants who will pitch at Science Day 2025

-22 October 2025Presentation of the pitches on Young Researchers' Science Day
+October 22, 2025Presentation of the pitches at Young Researchers' Science Day

 REVIEW 2024

-Ulm University awards large prize money at the 4th Science Day
+Ulm University awards high prize money at the 4th Science Day

-The following video shows the guest lecture by superhero scientist and science communicator Barry W. Fitzgerald on the topic of "Science Communication lessons with Iron Man and Santa Claus"
+The following video features the guest lecture by superhero scientist and science communicator Barry W. Fitzgerald on the topic “Science Communication Lessons with Iron Man and Santa Claus.”

 President of Ulm University Prof. Michael Weber (right) with f.l.t.r.: